-Many times the problem can be found by visual inspection of the components in the circuit.
-Corrosion on terminals, loose connections or bad wiring are the causes of many problems.
+any times the problem can be found by visual inspection

 Each circuit in the system has a fuse for protection against overloads.
 Remember that a burnt fuse is an indication of an overload or SHORT circuit, not an OPEN circuit.